CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 **Implementation**

 For the ICS infrastructure to operate safely, it must be integrated into the security organization (see IND.1.M1 Integration into the security organization).
 Employees who perform tasks within their framework must be sensitized and trained with regard to typical hazards (see IND.1.M2 Awareness and Training of Personnel).
-In order to be able to design and evaluate measures, in-depth infrastructure documentation is indispensable (see IND.1.M4 OT Infrastructure Documentation).
+In order to be able to design and evaluate measures, a thorough documentation of the infrastructure is indispensable (see IND.1.M4 documentation of the OT infrastructure).

-In addition, additional process components are required to form the necessary framework in which safe operation is possible: IND.1.M6 Change management in OT and IND.1.M7 Establishment of authorization management, with additional protection requirements possibly additionally IND.1.
+In addition, additional process components are required to form the necessary framework in which safe operation is possible: IND.1.M6 Change management in OT and IND.1.M7 Establishment of authorization management, with increased protection requirements possibly also IND.1.
 M15 Checking and Monitoring Permissions and IND.1.M14 Strong Authentication to OT Components.

 **Business**

-The secure operation of an ICS infrastructure includes a set of processes and measures described in IND.1.M6 Change Management in OT.
+The secure operation of an ICS infrastructure includes a bundle of processes and measures described in IND.1.M6 Change Management in OT.
 The basis of safe operation is the reliable detection of faults and anomalies and is highlighted with IND.1.M19 monitoring, logging and detection.

 ** Emergency Preparedness **